Menelik II: King of Shewa

-Grief over Tewodros

-While Negus Menelik reclaimed his ancestral Shewan crown, he also laid claim to the Imperial throne, as a direct descendant male line of Emperor Lebna Dengel.
-However, he made no overt attempt to assert this claim at this time; Marcus interprets his lack of decisive action not only to Menelik's lack of confidence and experience but that "he was emotionally incapable of helping to destroy the man who had treated him as a son."
-Not wishing to take part in the 1868 Expedition to Abyssinia, he allowed his rival Kassai to benefit with gifts of modern weapons and supplies from the British.
-When Tewodros committed suicide, Menelik arranged for an official celebration of his death even though he was personally saddened by the loss.
+While Menelik reclaimed his ancestral Shewan crown, he also laid claim to the imperial throne, as a direct descendant male line of Emperor Lebna Dengel.
+However, he made no overt attempt to assert this claim at this time; Author Harold Marcus interprets his lack of decisive action not only to Menelik's lack of confidence and experience but that "he was emotionally incapable of helping to destroy the man who had treated him as a son."
+Not wishing to take part in the 1868 Expedition to Abyssinia, he allowed his rival Kassai to benefit from gifts of modern weapons and supplies from the British.
+When Tewodros died by suicide, Menelik arranged for an official celebration of his death even though he was personally saddened by the loss.
 When a British diplomat asked him why he did this, he replied "to satisfy the passions of the people ... as for me, I should have gone into a forest to weep over ... [his] untimely death ...
 I have now lost the one who educated me, and toward whom I had always cherished filial and sincere affection."

-Afterwards other challenges – a revolt amongst the Wollo to the north, the intrigues of his second wife Befana to replace him with her choice of ruler, military failures against the Arsi Oromo to the southeast – kept Menelik from directly confronting Kassai until after his rival had brought an Abuna from Egypt who crowned him Emperor Yohannes IV.
+Afterward other challenges – a revolt amongst the Wollo to the north, the intrigues of his second wife Befana to replace him with her choice of ruler, military failures against the Arsi Oromo to the southeast – kept Menelik from directly confronting Kassai until after his rival had brought an Abuna from Egypt who crowned him Emperor Yohannes IV.

 Menelik was cunning and strategic in building his power base.
-He organised extravagant three-day feasts for locals to win their favour, liberally built friendships with Muslims (such as Muhammad Ali of Wollo) and struck alliances with the French and Italians who could provide firearms and political leverage against the Emperor.
-In 1876, an Italian expedition set out to Ethiopia led by Marchese Orazio Antinori who described King Menelik as "very friendly, and a fanatic for weapons, about whose mechanism he appears to be most intelligent".
-Another Italian wrote for Menelik, "he had the curiosity of a boy; the least thing made an impression upon him ...
+He organised extravagant three-day feasts for locals to win their favour, liberally built friendships with Muslims (such as Muhammad Ali of Wollo), and struck alliances with the French and Italians who could provide firearms and political leverage against the emperor.
+In 1876, an Italian expedition set out to Ethiopia led by Marchese Orazio Antinori who described Menelik as "very friendly, and a fanatic for weapons, about whose mechanism he appears to be most intelligent".
+Another Italian wrote about Menelik, "he had the curiosity of a boy; the least thing made an impression upon him ...
 He showed ... great intelligence and great mechanical ability".
 Menelik spoke with great economy and rapidity.
 He never became upset, Chiarini adds, "listening calmly, judiciously [and] with good sense ...
 He is fatalistic and a good soldier, he loves weapons above all else".
 The visitors also confirmed that he was popular with his subjects, and made himself available to them.
-Menelik had political and military acumen and made key engagements that would later prove essential as he expanded his Empire.
+Menelik had political and military acumen and made key engagements that would later prove essential as he expanded his empire.